Understanding Enuresis (Bedwetting): Causes and Management Options

 Constipation and Gastrointestinal Dysfunction

 The close anatomical relationship between the rectum and bladder means that chronic constipation can exert pressure on the bladder, reducing its capacity and increasing urgency.
 Studies indicate that up to 50% of children with enuresis also experience constipation.
-Baby digestive issues and cranial osteopathy can be very beneficial.
+Addressing underlying digestive issues and constipation is essential for managing enuresis (Baby digestive issues and cranial osteopathy).

 Obstructive Sleep-Disordered Breathing